Alcina

-Alcina (HWV 34) is a 1735 opera seria by George Frideric Handel.
-Handel used the libretto of L'isola di Alcina, an opera that was set in 1728 in Rome by Riccardo Broschi, which he acquired the year after during his travels in Italy.
+Alcina (HWV 34) is a 1735 opera by George Frideric Handel.
+Handel used the libretto of L'isola di Alcina, a work set to music in 1728 in Rome by Riccardo Broschi, which he had acquired a year later during his travels in Italy.
 Partly altered for better conformity, the story was originally taken from Ludovico Ariosto's Orlando furioso (like those of the Handel operas Orlando and Ariodante), an epic poem.
 The opera contains several musical sequences with opportunity for dance: these were composed for dancer Marie Sallé.

 Performance history

 Alcina was composed for Handel's first season at the Theatre Royal, Covent Garden in London.
 It premiered on 16 April 1735.
 Like the composer's other works in the opera seria genre, Alcina fell into obscurity; after a revival in Brunswick in 1738 it was not performed again until a production in Leipzig in 1928.

 The Australian soprano Joan Sutherland sang the role in a production by Franco Zeffirelli in which she made her debut at La Fenice in February 1960 and at the Dallas Opera in November of that year.
 She performed in the same production at the Royal Opera House, Covent Garden, in 1962.
 Since then Alcina has been performed on many of the world's stages.
 A major production was the one directed by Robert Carsen and originally staged for the Opéra de Paris in 1999 and repeated at the Lyric Opera of Chicago.
 Both stagings featured Renée Fleming in the title role.

 The opera was given a concert performance on 10 October 2014 at the Barbican Centre in London.
 Joyce DiDonato sang the title role under Harry Bicket with The English Concert.
 Alice Coote, Christine Rice and Anna Christy sang other significant roles.
 The group toured to the European continent with performances in Pamplona, Madrid, Vienna, and Paris and then to Carnegie Hall in New York on 26 October.
 Alcina received a fully staged production during the 2017 Santa Fe Opera season with Elza van den Heever in the title role.
 Among many other performances worldwide, the opera was staged by the Salzburg Festival in 2019, with Cecilia Bartoli in the title role.